Postdoctoral scholar at UCSD

 Caltech for Black Lives

-I cofounded and currently serve as a co-chair of Caltech for Black Lives.
-We work closely with the Black Scientists and Engineers of Caltech (BSEC) to make Caltech a safer and more welcoming place for those belonging to minoritized groups.
-I am currently working on a program by which Caltech community members can correspond with incarcerated people.
+I cofounded and served as a co-chair of Caltech for Black Lives.
+We worked closely with the Black Scientists and Engineers of Caltech (BSEC) to make Caltech a safer and more welcoming place for those belonging to minoritized groups.